z390development/z390/doc/file_services.md

 Output:

 * Each record must be prefixed with the RDW.
-* CRLF is inserted at the end of each record after trailing blanks are stripped.
+* EOL is inserted at the end of each record after trailing blanks are stripped.

 !!!
 Warning
     The RDW is not written.